mustberuss/patentsview/api-redesign.md

 ## Outstanding
 The changes comprising an MVP have been masterfully merged onto ropensci by crew102.
 Here's what's left:

-1. Update vignettes, all of them changed.
-The original ropensci blog post has been updated and could be added as a [new vignette](https://mustberuss.github.io/patentsview/articles/ropensci_blog_post.html).
+1. The original ropensci blog post has been updated and could be added as a [new vignette](https://mustberuss.github.io/patentsview/articles/ropensci_blog_post.html).
 There is a new one about converting an existing script and another new one about the api changes (in the navigation above).
 They might be pushing the definition of vignette slightly.
+The problem is that the most recent API change has broken it, possibly irrevocably (assignee_lastknown_latitude/assignee_lastknown_longitude are supposed to come back from the API but aren't currently)
-2. possibly add qry_funs$in_range() and safe_date_ranges() to the r package, more about this in Question 1
+2. possibly add qry_funs$in_range() to the r package
-3. There is supposed to be a code release and data update in September.
-Hopefully the locations endpoint will be add to the test server, along with the applications endpoint mentioned vaguely [here](https://patentsview.org/forum/8/topic/572#comment-560)
+3. paging's after parameter needs work - when there is more than a primary sort.
+Could use the idea of the Patentsview Wrapper where it sends in only a primary sort field to the api and uses the dataframe to
+4. Change the endpoints to singular and do a soft deprecate the current plural ones?
+5. fieldsdf.R needs to be fixed to work with the [updated OpenAPI spec](https://search.patentsview.org/static/openapi.json)

 ## Questions:
-1. Should the new stuff mentioned [here](https://mustberuss.github.io/patentsview/articles/converting-an-existing-script.html#additions-to-the-r-package-1) be added to the package?
+1. warn or message when all_pages is TRUE and the result set is over say a million rows?
 2. Should we update the version number?
 Maybe to 1.0.0 since it's not backward compatible.
 3. Should we use r-universe for the distribution until the original API version is retired?
 (It could then be submitted to CRAN).
 There is an unauthorized badge and installation instructions [here](https://mustberuss.github.io/patentsview/)  We'd really use <https://ropensci.r-universe.dev/ui#package:patentsview>
 4. Should we post a tech note to ropensci when the new version of the package is ready?
 A potential posting is [here](https://mustberuss.github.io/patentsview/articles/ropensci_tech_note.html)  (the stuff about the sticker could be dropped)